-If the Board did not approve this special action request, the Federal in-season manager could close Refuge waters to the harvest of Chinook Salmon except by subsistence users through their delegated authority from the Board.
-This would mean Chinook Salmon fishing opportunities including schedules, openings, closures, and methods would be determined by the Federal in-season manager in consultation with the Kuskokwim River Inter-Tribal Fisheries Commission and other fishery managers including State and tribal interests, and decisions would be coordinated with the Office of Subsistence Management to ensure proposed actions were aligned with Federal subsistence regulations and policy.
-The Federal in-season manager could issue special actions providing more subsistence opportunity than would otherwise be provided under State management.
+If these special action requests were not approved, the Federal in-season manager, in consultation with the Kuskokwim River Inter-Tribal Fisheries Commission and other fishery managers including State and Tribal interests, could allow additional subsistence fishing opportunity than that being allowed under State Management.
+Alternatively, the Federal in-season manager could close Refuge waters to the harvest of Chinook Salmon except by Federally qualified subsistence users until superseded by subsequent special actions.
+This would mean Chinook Salmon fishing opportunities including schedules, openings, closures, and methods would be determined by the Federal in-season manager in consultation with the Kuskokwim River Inter-Tribal Fisheries Commission and other fishery managers including State and Tribal interests.
+Decisions would be coordinated with the Office of Subsistence Management to ensure proposed actions were aligned with Federal subsistence regulations and policy.

-OSM Conclusion
+OSM CONCLUSION